-Business plan as stated in the Prospectus Actual business progress up to 31 December 2017 1.
-Continue to develop our brand portfolio and expand our restaurant network Settlement of part of the setting up and opening costs of Paper Moon Restaurant Settlement of the costs for Paper Moon Open a restaurant under the Modern Shanghai brand in Lee Garden Two, Causeway Bay, Hong Kong 10 Shanghai Restaurant has opened in January 2018 Open a restaurant under a refined Ta-ke brand in Lee Garden Two, Causeway Bay, Hong Kong Ta-ke Restaurant is scheduled to open in late March/early April 2018 2.
-Further develop our restaurant pre-opening consultancy and management consultancy services in the PRC Identifying new sources of PRC clients Negotiating for a new pre-opening consultancy contract in PRC 3.
+Business plan as stated in the Prospectus Actual business progress up to 31 December 2018 2.
+Further develop our restaurant pre-opening consultancy and management consultancy services in the PRC Identifying new sources of PRC clients Negotiating for the new pre-opening consultancy contract in PRC 3.
 Enhance our brand recognition by continuing to bring high quality ingredients and new dishes to our customers Marketing activities including media tasting, special menu promotion and joint promotions with different organisations The Group has held certain activities including distribution of souvenirs with Company's logo to frequent customers and business partners; media tasting events at new restaurant opening; and launch of different seasonal menus for different festivals

-The Group will continue to adhere to this objective by (i) increasing sales volume; (ii) optimising restaurant-level staffing; and (iii) maximising the utilisation of food ingredients.
+The Group will continue to adhere to these objectives by (i) increasing sales volume; (ii) optimising restaurant-level staffing; and (iii) maximising the utilisation of food ingredients.